daijiang/hillR/README.md

 Please cite this package if you use it.

 Daijiang Li. hillR: taxonomic, functional, and phylogenetic diversity and similarity through Hill Numbers.
-R package.
+R package version 0.1.

 ## Note: